 8. Enter Your Collected Information

-Chronologically ordering events in your ancestors lives is the usual approach.
-This will help build up a story their lives from birth to death.
+Chronologically ordering events in your ancestors’ lives is the usual approach.
+This will help build up a story of their lives from birth to death.
 Once you have done this you will then be able to plan your next step.

 9. Visit Your Ancestors Area

 This will make your story come alive with these descriptions.
-People reading your family story will start to visualizing what your writing and enjoy it more.
+People reading your family story will start to visualize what you writing and enjoy it more.